 Microsoft Teams is rolling out another update that promises to make meetings even more exciting.
 The Together Mode places users in a shared background with up to 49 participants, making it feel like they're sitting in the same room.
 Microsoft is using Artificial Intelligence (AI) technology, to segment the faces and shoulders of the meeting participants and then placed together in a virtual environment.
 Let's explore the new feature...

-As the pandemic continues to change the way companies look at work in the office, Microsoft continues with its mission and is adding new features to Teams that aim to make video calls more human and then less exhaustive, including a new Together Mode with all participants placed in one single virtual space.
+As the ongoing pandemic continues to reshape the way companies approach in-office work, Microsoft remains committed to its mission and is introducing fresh enhancements to Teams that strive to infuse video calls with more warmth and reduce fatigue, such as the new Together Mode, which places all participants together in a unified virtual environment.

 Together Mode shows all the other participants in a videoconference with the same scenario, from a coffee bar to an auditorium for larger audience, with a maximum of 49 people.
 Once users are in a fixed place in relation to each other they can interact (virtually) and even point to each other and make eye contact.